karlcswanson/micboard/docs/installation.md

 # Server Installation
 Micboard server can be installed on many different platforms.
-For small and portable systems, micboard can run on Raspberry Pi hidden in the back of a rack.
+For small and portable systems, Micboard can run on a Raspberry Pi hidden in the back of a rack.
 Ubuntu Server is recommended for large permanent installations.

-The MacOS app provides a great way to try micboard before purchasing additional hardware.
+The macOS app provides a great way to try Micboard before purchasing additional hardware.

 ## Debian (Ubuntu & Raspberry Pi)
 Install git, python3-pip, and Node.js